Thomas Vernon (Shropshire MP)

 Thomas Vernon (by 1532 – 4 June 1556) was an English politician.

 He was the second son of Thomas Vernon of Stokesay, Shropshire by Anne, daughter and co-heiress of Sir John Ludlow of Stokesay.

-Thomas Vernon was a Member (MP) of the Parliament of England for Shropshire in March 1553.
+Thomas Vernon was a member of the parliament of England for Shropshire in March 1553.
 He married Dorothy, daughter of Sir Francis Lovell of Barton Bendish and East Harling, Norfolk.

-Dorothy's brother was Sir Thomas Lovell (MP).
+Dorothy's brother was Sir Thomas Lovell, who was also a Member of Parliament.